Alexander Dubček: Death

 Dubček died on 7 November 1992, as a result of injuries sustained in a car crash that took place on 1 September on the Czech D1 motorway, near Humpolec, 20 days short of his 71st birthday.
 He was buried in Slávičie údolie cemetery in Bratislava, Slovakia.
 His death remained an open question to some, with allegations of involvement by either then–Prime Minister of Slovakia Vladimír Mečiar or the KGB.
 An investigation was reopened when some members of his Social Democratic Party demanded it.
 A second investigation ruled that the death was due to aquaplaning at excessive speed in rainy weather.
 The driver was reportedly given a 12-month sentence for speeding.
 However, his son, Pavol Dubček, said afterward he remained skeptical, saying there were still many "unclear things" about his father's death that he does not understand.
 In an interview, he said he still remained skeptical in 2019, as he would remain for the rest of his life.

 Alexander Dubček's wife, Anna, died in 1990.
-They were survived by three sons: Pavol, who became a surgeon and traumatologist; Peter, who became an economist; and Milan.
+They were survived by three sons: Pavol, who became a surgeon and traumatologist; Peter, who became an economist; and Milan who became a diplomat.
 Alexander and Anna's first son was still-born.